vizv/scripts/docs/markdown.rst

 The script works for most items with in-game descriptions and names, including those in storage, on the ground, installed as a building, or worn/carried by units.

-The script appends a markdown-formatted version of the text to a target file for easy sharing, e.g., on Reddit.

 By default, entries are appended, not overwritten, allowing the ``markdown`` command to compile descriptions of multiple items & units in a single document.

-By default, data is stored in the `Dwarf Fortress/markdown_{YourWorldName}.md` file in the root game directory.

 Usage
 -----